RAbraham/mercylog/book/_build/html/_sources/intro.md

 Welcome to Mercylog
 ============================

 Mercylog is a library in Python for relational programming.
+It is currently a work in progress and not meant to be used in production or staging or development or anywhere.

 It is inspired by Datalog and its inspirations.